 How many letters of recommendation do I need, and who should write them?

 Two letters of recommendation are required.
 We recommend one letter from your direct supervisor and one from a professor, mentor, or colleague.
-You may access the letter of recommendation form at the Graduate Admissions site.
+Learn more about how to submit your letters of recommendation on the Graduate Admissions site.

 What are the prerequisites for admission?